 Obtaining citizenship gives the right to access, live, and work in all 27 European Union member countries without a visa.
 Additionally, Greek passports are internationally recognized, granting visa-free or visa-on-arrival access to 187 countries.

-This guide will cover obtaining Greek citizenship by descent, ensuring you fully understand the application process and the legal framework.
+This guide explains how to get Greek citizenship by descent, covering the application process, eligibility requirements, and other legal details.

 What is Greek Citizenship by Descent?